fanluo12/GrindForNextJob/README.md

 ## 567. Permutation in String
 ## 637. Average of Levels in Binary Tree
 Using level order traversal, note that for each level, define a double variable to calculate sum for each level
+## 647. Palindromic Substrings
+Similar to question 5
 ## 684. Redundant Connection
 ## 695. Max Area of Island
 ## 704. Binary Search